 Ontario cyclists besides exploring this province like to visit nearby regions such as Route Verte in Quebec or the Finger Lakes of Upper New York State.
-Now you should consider the Great Allegheny Passage for your next cycling vacation.
+Now you should also consider Pennsylvania including the Great Allegheny Passage and/or Pine Creek route for your next cycling vacation.

 And I am not alone in discovering this route as we met other riders from Toronto along the bike path near a town called “Deal”.
 For Toronto residents the drive is same as heading to the Eastern Townships or Vermont, about 7 hours.

 Great Allegheny Passage